 I remember as a child feeling bored a lot.
 Time seemed to tick by very slowly and there just didn’t seem to be enough to do to fill the day.
 I remember minutes felt like hours and I had to try really hard to entertain myself.

 I have an iPhone providing a constant stream of entertainment.
 I love listening to podcasts, looking at Instagram, Facebook, reading newspapers, Twitter.. you name it.
 I don’t want to badmouth social media and podcasts because what I gain, far outweighs the bad.
-I just know that I’m reaching for my phone instead of sitting with my thoughts instead.
+I just know that I’m reaching for my phone in any moments of down time and expecting constant entertainment.

-Why is being bored good for us?
+Why being bored is good for you?

 - Let’s us listen to our intuition.
 Less distractions enable us to hear that little voice inside giving us clarity on the right choices and pathways.
 It’s worth having moments of boredom for that alone.